mwanjiku56/Multiplication-App/README.md

 Description
 This is a simple multiplication application for Kids.The App will have random questions of 2 numbers,where one can key in the answers, and a score will be displayed.
-For every question that one scores correct ,one gets one mark and for every question one loses,the mark is zero.
+For every question that one scores correct ,one gets one score and for every question one loses,the score is zero.

 CORE FEATURES
 Register players.